 We have a nice problem with the three hiking watches we’ve reviewed because they are all very different, and so to compare them brings its own difficulties.

 All three are excellent and have features that are as good as any, compared to many of the hiking watches out there.
-In terms of technology and functions, the Suunto Traverse Hiking Watch has the most going for it, especially considering its GPS and Sat Nav capabilities.
+In terms of technology and functions, the Garmin Instinct Solar Tactical Hiking Watch has the most going for it for a hiker, considering its excellent GPS and Sat Nav capabilities.

-If it’s simplicity, combined with style and quality you prefer, then the Timex Expedition Chronograph Watch is the one for you.
+If it’s simplicity, combined with style and quality you prefer, then the Polar Grit X watch is the one for you.

-Of the three, we feel the best hiking watch is the Casio Pro Trek Hiking Watch.
-It manages to have the perfect blend of style and technology in terms of its titanium bracelet and the data it produces for hikers.
+Of the three, we feel the best hiking watch is the Garmin Fenix Pro Solar Hiking Watch.
+It manages to have the perfect blend of style and technology and the data it produces for hikers.